 All axes, series, segments and bars used in charts should be clearly labelled so it is clear what the graph is showing.

-In terms of accessibility, chart labels are essential images of text.
+In terms of accessibility, chart labels can be considered images of text that are essential.
 This means placing them within the image of a chart does not fail the legislation.

 Tips for chart labels

 When numerical values are right aligned they are easier to read as all the figures are aligned to the right place -units over units, tens over tens, hundreds over hundreds and so on.

 For example, here is a list of left aligned numbers: